CuttingEEG/EEG101CommunityFramework/docs/responsibility.md

 /// details | 3.2.
 Overestimating technology
     type: info

-New research technologies and analysis methods can correct shortcomings of previous tools, enable new observations and crucially progress our understanding of the brain; hence, tool development is a cornerstone of contemporary neuroscience.
+New research technologies and analysis methods can correct shortcomings of previous tools, enable new observations, and crucially progress our understanding of the brain; hence, tool development is a cornerstone of contemporary neuroscience.

-However, there can also be hype dynamics, and possibly cruel optimism [(Berlant, 2011)](references.md#Berlant2011), as our fascination with advanced, cutting-edge instrumentation can make projects that feature such tools seem inherently more compelling and worthwhile [(Nielsen & Andersen, 2022)](references.md#Nielsen2022).
-Similar to the current fascination of the general public with neuroscientific explanations [(Weisberg, 2008)](references.md#Weisberg2008) and brain imaging [(McCabe & Castel, 2018)](references.md#McCabe2008), we should also see the risks of such biases, though \- hypes fade, and only time will tell how sustainable a progress was made.
+However, there can also be hype dynamics, and possibly cruel optimism [(Berlant, 2011)](references.md#Berlant2011), as our fascination with advanced, cutting-edge instrumentation can make projects that feature such tools seem inherently more compelling and worthwhile [(Nielsen & Andersen, 2022)](references.md#Nielsen2022) at a cost that may exceed the expected benefits.
+Similar to the current fascination of the general public with neuroscientific explanations [(Weisberg et al, 2008)](references.md#Weisberg2008) and brain imaging [(McCabe & Castel, 2008)](references.md#McCabe2008), we should also see the risks of such biases and take responsibility for discerning what is truly possible, what is desirable, what belongs to fantasy, and what should be rejected.

-New tools should be developed, and when they are they must be validated and tested out.
-The governing thought when deciding for a particular tool in empirical research, however, should be *scientific progress* rather than mere aesthetics or business.

-Blindly adapting new tools and abandoning established techniques might even have negative consequences: For example, powerful ML tools can progress a relative devaluation of theory (see Section 1).
-Focusing on new recording devices may counteract the importance of fair career development and cultivating expertise in data quality control and open science.
-Furthermore, adopting new tools is resource intensive, which might reproduce global inequalities (see Democratization) and create problems in terms of ecological sustainability (see following Section).
+New tools should be developed, validated, and tested, but the governing thought should be scientific progress when deciding on a particular tool in empirical research.
+Unquestioningly adapting new tools and abandoning established techniques might have negative consequences: For example, powerful ML tools can lead to a relative devaluation of theory (see Section 1 - Validity).
+Focusing on new expensive recording devices may counteract the importance of cultivating expertise in data quality control and analysis.
+Both expertise and open science practices rely on stable, long-term scientist positions.
+Furthermore, adopting new tools is resource-intensive, which might reproduce global inequalities (see Democratization) and create problems in terms of ecological sustainability (see the following Section).

-Given its relatively low-tech nature, EEG research can particularly benefit from easy-to-repair, shareable, or open hardware, if we as a field resist this urge.
-By prioritizing resilience over novelty—such as defining long-term sustainability plans, pooling resource-intensive tools, and collaborating with hardware manufacturers—we can strike a better balance between investing in human capital and in equipment.
-This strategy not only encourages more equitable and innovative research but can also contribute to ensuring a sustainable future for EEG science.
+Given its relatively low-tech nature, EEG research can particularly benefit from easy-to-repair, shareable, or open hardware.
+By prioritizing resilience over novelty—such as defining long-term sustainability plans, pooling resource-intensive tools, and collaborating with hardware manufacturers—we can better balance investing in human capital and equipment.
+This strategy encourages more equitable and innovative research and can contribute to ensuring a sustainable future for EEG science.

 ///